-We have audited the accompanying statement of net assets available for benefits of the IAC Inc. Retirement Savings Plan (formerly, IAC/InterActiveCorp Retirement Savings Plan) (the Plan) as of December 31, 2022 and 2021, and the related statement of changes in net assets available for benefits for the year ended December 31, 2022, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan at December 31, 2022 and 2021, and the changes in its net assets available for benefits for the year ended December 31, 2022, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying statement of net assets available for benefits of IAC Inc. Retirement Savings Plan (the Plan) as of December 31, 2023 and 2022, and the related statement of changes in net assets available for benefits for the year ended December 31, 2023, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan at December 31, 2023 and 2022, and the changes in its net assets available for benefits for the year ended December 31, 2023, in conformity with U.S. generally accepted accounting principles.